 Work for Dancing Classrooms!

 All inquiries and materials will be confidential.
 Applications will be acknowledged.
 Please do not mail hard copies.
-Dancing Classrooms offers a competitive salary commensurate with experience; A generous Paid Time Off Program and a 100% fully employer funded benefits plan.
+Dancing Classrooms offers a competitive salary commensurate with experience.

 Dancing Classrooms is an Equal Opportunity Employer and does not discriminate in hiring and all other aspects of employment on the basis of gender, race, age, sex, religion, ethnicity, national origin, disability, veteran status, sexual orientation, or any other category.

 DCGRVA Teaching Artists – Accepting Applications for the 2019-2020 School YearDANCING CLASSROOMS is a social and emotional learning and arts-ineducation program teaching ballroom dance to children during their school day.
 Our mission is to cultivate essential life skills in children through the practice of social dance.
 Our vision is to meaningfully participate in the development of schools and communities where every child is connected, respected, and provided a safe environment in which to thrive. (www.dancingclassrooms.org)